linebender/druid/docs/src/lens.md

 }
 ```

-Let's look at the code that get's generated (I captured this using `cargo-expand`, then removed some unimportant bits).
+Let's look at the code that gets generated (I captured this using `cargo-expand`, then removed some unimportant bits).

 ```rust
 pub mod container_derived_lenses {